 - Select Off

-Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-That being said, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.
+In short, yes.
+Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+That being said, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.

-A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
+Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
 This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.

-A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone as well as a computer.
+A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone or desktop computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 - There is a guided setup tool on Google, if you would like more assistance in connecting.